pr5do/pr5do/README.md

 Enthusiast of web technologies, cryptography, decentralized applications, cybersecurity, AI, computer science and applied math.

-Wiling to build things that can possibly change how people live through programming.
+Wanting to build things that can possibly change how people live.

 As my goal, I'm willing to build projects that I'm proud of and connect with many people as possible.